 Writing Intensive Requirement.
 All majors are required to take 6 hours of writing intensive courses.
 Each semester the department designates two or more 3000-level courses as Writing Intensive under the university's policy of writing intensive requirements.
 The designation is not visible in the catalog course description because the courses change each semester, but the designation is visible in the Banner online schedule and course attributes.
 The department and the Dean of Arts and Sciences Student Division have a list of the writing intensive POLS courses for reference.
 For questions about the writing intensive requirements or courses in the department, contact a departmental advisor.

-For more information, contact the graduate advisor at email@example.com or visit the department.
+For more information about either accelerated program, contact the undergraduate advisor at firstname.lastname@example.org or visit the department.

-For the M.A. and Ph.D. degrees, the department emphasizes and encourages specialization in the following areas of political science: American institutions and behavior, comparative politics, and international relations.
-In addition, the department offers graduate courses in political theory, methodology, public policy, public administration, and strategic studies.
+For the M.A. and Ph.D. degrees, the department emphasizes and encourages specialization in the following areas of political science: American institutions and behavior, international relations, comparative politics, and public administration.
+In addition, the department offers graduate courses in methodology, public policy, and strategic studies

-To be admitted to the M.A. or Ph.D. program, the student must submit a department application form along with three letters of reference.
+To be admitted to the M.A. or Ph.D. program, the student must submit a department application form along with three letters of reference, a curriculum vitae, and a statement of purpose.
 In addition, the student must complete the Graduate School admission process, including the Graduate School application form, submission of GRE scores, and submission of official transcripts showing prior graduate and undergraduate work.
+International students also must submit evidence of English language proficiency.
 Students applying to any of these programs should have an overall GPA of at least 3.0 in undergraduate and graduate work.
 M.A. and Ph.D. students must develop their courses of study in consultation with the department's director of political science graduate programs.

 Master's degree work may follow either of two plans: 24 hours of coursework plus a thesis or 36 hours of coursework without a thesis.
-M.A. students are required to take POLS 5381 and 5382.
+M.A. students are required to take POLS 5381, POLS 5382, and POLS 5383.
 The M.P.
 A. program requires 36 hours of coursework, an additional 3-hour capstone course, and an internship assignment.
 Courses are scheduled so that the M.P.
 A. degree may be obtained in evening study.

-Specialty tracks include public management, fiscal administration, policy analysis, health administration, and nonprofit management.
+Specialty tracks include public management, health administration, nonprofit administration, and environmental policy administration.

-The doctoral degree requires a minimum of 60 semester hours of graduate work beyond the bachelor's degree, exclusive of credit for the dissertation.
-A minimum tool requirement for all Ph.D. students is the successful completion of POLS 5381 and 5382 (or their equivalents) plus POLS 5383.
-Additional language or tool requirements may be imposed at the time of the student's preliminary examination and will be tailored to the student's field of specialization.
+The doctoral degree requires a minimum of 61 semester hours of graduate work beyond the bachelor's degree, exclusive of credit for the dissertation.
+A minimum tool requirement for all Ph.D. students is the successful completion of POLS 5381 and 5382 (or their equivalents) plus POLS 5383 with a minimum grade of B. Additional language or tool requirements may be imposed at the time of the student's preliminary examination and will be tailored to the student's field of specialization.
 Students may be admitted directly into the doctoral program without first having completing a master's degree.

 The Department of Political Science offers a Graduate Certificate in Strategic Studies.
 The 15-hour program prepares students to fill the need for strategic positions in all branches of federal government, officers in the armed forces of the United States, and officials in state and local governments to deal with the strategic responsibilities.
-For further information contact Professor Dave Lewis, 806.742.3134, firstname.lastname@example.org.Back to Top
+For further information contact Professor Dave Lewis, 806.834.4972, email@example.com.